christosgalano/christosgalano.github.io/_posts/2026-08-10-protocol-buffers.md

 {% endraw %}
 {% endhighlight %}

+`protoc` is what we'll use in this guide, and it's still the standard compiler.
+For a team setting up Protobuf across multiple services, though, it's worth knowing about [buf](https://buf.build/), which wraps `protoc` with linting, breaking-change detection, and dependency management built in.
+If you're past the demo stage, start there instead.

 ### Major Components

-**NOTE:** This guide uses the latest version of Protocol Buffers, proto3.
+**NOTE:** This guide uses proto3, still the most common way to define Protobuf schemas.
+Since 2023, Google also offers [editions](https://protobuf.dev/editions/overview/) (`edition = "2023"` or `"2024"`), which replace the proto2/proto3 syntax split with explicit feature flags.
+Proto3 has no deprecation plan, though, so it's still a fine place to start.
 For details on the differences between proto2 and proto3, refer to the [Language Guide](https://developers.google.com/protocol-buffers/docs/proto3).

 **Messages**